josebladex/UTOPIA-ExoplanetQuest/README.md

 ## 🌠 Project Overview

 Welcome to **UTOPIA-ExoplanetQuest**—a futuristic journey through our galaxy's habitable worlds!
-This project was created for the **2024 NASA Space Apps Challenge**, inspired by the challenge **"Navigator for the Hab

-## 🌠 Project Overview

-Welcome to **UTOPIA-ExoplanetQuest**—a futuristic journey through our galaxy's habitable worlds!
 This project was created for the **2024 NASA Space Apps Challenge**, inspired by the challenge **"Navigator for the Habitable Worlds Observatory (HWO): Mapping the Characterizable Exoplanets in our Galaxy."** Our mission is to visualize the pathways to exoplanets near our solar system and assess their potential for characterization by the HWO.
 Buckle up for a voyage through the stars! 🌌

 ## 🛰️ Table of Contents